FROM THE ROYAL ACADEMY OF ARTS, LONDON

-Manet: Portraying Life was presented on cinema screens around the world on Thursday 11 April 2013.
+Manet from the Royal Academy of Arts, London was presented on cinema screens around the world on Thursday 11 April 2013.

 Manet's portraiture has never been explored in exhibition form, despite it forming around half of his artistic output.
 He painted his family, friends and the literary, political and artistic figures of the day, giving life not only to his subjects but also to Parisian society.
 The exhibition consisted of more than 50 works; including portraits of his most frequent sitter, his wife Suzanne Leenhoff, luminaries of the period; Antonin Proust, Émile Zola and Stéphane Mallarmé, along with scenes from everyday life revealing Manet's forward-thinking, modern approach to portraiture.